Mariana UFO film: Later studies

 In July 1952, Captain Ruppelt was able to convince Mariana to let the Air Force see the film again for a more detailed analysis.
 Mariana reluctantly agreed, but only after requiring the Air Force to sign an agreement that they would not remove any frames of the film.
 The film analysts at Wright-Patterson AFB concluded that the objects in Mariana's film were not "birds, balloons, or meteors".
-The original conclusion - that the objects were reflections from the F-94 jets - was also ruled out.
-According to Ruppelt in his memoirs: "The two jets weren't anywhere close to where the two UFOs had been... we studied each individual light and both appeared too steady to be reflections.
+The original conclusion that the objects were reflections from the F-94 jets was also ruled out.
+In his memoirs, Ruppelt wrote: "The two jets weren't anywhere close to where the two UFOs had been... we studied each individual light and both appeared too steady to be reflections.
 We drew a blank on the Montana Movie, it was an unknown".

-In January 1953 the Air Force and CIA convened a committee of prominent scientists to examine the "best" cases collected by Project Blue Book.
+In January 1953, the Air Force and CIA convened a committee of prominent scientists to examine the "best" cases collected by Project Blue Book.
 Called the Robertson Panel, after its chairman, physicist H.P.
 Robertson, it viewed Mariana's UFO film.
 The scientists judged that the objects in the film were "reflections of aircraft known to have been in the area".

 Baker analysis

-In 1954, Greene-Rouse productions decided to film a documentary-movie about the UFO phenomenon.
-They asked Nick Mariana for the rights to use his film in the documentary, and Mariana agreed.
+In 1954, Greene-Rouse productions decided to make a documentary film about the UFO phenomenon.
+They asked Nick Mariana for the rights to use his footage in the documentary, and Mariana agreed.
 To analyze the film, they hired Robert M.L.
 Baker, Jr., a scientist and engineer for the Douglas Aircraft company.
 Baker completed his analysis of Mariana's film in early 1956.
-He concluded that the explanation that the objects were simply reflections from the F-94 jets was "quite strained".
+He concluded that the explanation that the objects were simply reflections from F-94 jets was "quite strained".

 In 1968, Baker testified before a Congressional hearing on UFOs.
 He commented on his analysis of the Mariana film:

 Preliminary analysis excluded most natural phenomena.
 More detailed study indicated that the only remaining natural phenomenon candidate for the Utah film was birds in flight, and for the Montana film it was airplane fuselage reflections of the sun.
 After about 18 months of rather detailed, albeit not continuous, study using various film-measuring equipments [sic] at Douglas and at UCLA, as well as analysis of a photogrammetric experiment, it appeared that neither of these hypothesized natural phenomena explanations had merit.

 In 1969, Baker presented a paper at an AAAS UFO panel organized by Thornton Page and Carl Sagan.
 He discussed the Mariana film as well as other films and photographs of UFOs.
 Baker concluded that the Mariana film was unidentifiable.
 He emphasized the importance of improving the quality of photographic data before speculating about the nature of UFOs.